-We lead cutting-edge research into the character of contemporary inequality, socially innovative practices to create change, and to learn from and help evaluate people’s attempts to improve the world they live in.
+We lead cutting-edge research into the character of contemporary inequality and socially innovative practices to create change, and to learn from and help evaluate efforts that seek to improve the world we live in.

 We have a solid track record of exchanging and transferring knowledge to help drive actions and solutions.
 This involves leading work on:

 - theory and practice of social innovation, particularly that which is community-led;

 - ethnographic work on the character and experience of inequality;

 - storytelling and narrative work to help communicate unheard voices;